MatthieuBizien/neural_networks/README.md

 How to use it
 -------------

 You need qmake and the standard building tools.
-The default build loads the wine data in G:/data/.
-The wine data can be found in the data/ directory.
-You can customize it by hard-coding the paths and the dimensions of your csv files in src/app/main.cpp (yeah, kind of ugly, but do the job).
-Then try it with
+Try it with

 ```
 qmake && make && ./tests/test && ./neuralnetwork